cavearr/icecrystal/examples/I2C/OLED/New_designs/SH1106/readme.md

-This folder contains the main module and three examples ready to test on your SH1106 display.
+This folder contains the main module and five examples ready to test on your SH1106 display.